Rauloigs/Stock-Analysis/README.md

 - Now we can use this code for whatever year, whatever stocks.
 - At least me.
 I got pretty lost when using the tickersIndex(i), for me (a very beginner), using arrays instead of just keys of names was more difficult.

+If you think you are missing something to check from my Challenge, please click here: https://github.com/Rauloigs/stock-analysis